 as elected by the applicant.

-(2) The holder of a licence or permit under this Act may, at least one month before it expires, apply to the Commissioner of Health for the renewal of the licence or permit for a period of one year or 3 years.
+(2) The holder of a licence or permit under this Act may, at least one month before it expires, apply to the CEO for the renewal of the licence or permit for a period of one year or 3 years.

-(3) Subject to this Act, the Commissioner of Health may renew a licence or permit.
+(3) Subject to this Act, the CEO may renew a licence or permit.

 (4) The renewal takes effect from 1 July in the year to which it relates and unless sooner cancelled, suspended or revoked, continues in force —